-Arts Education Program at Dia:Chelsea
+Arts Education Program at Dia:Chelsea - OLD

 Dia:Teens is an experimental arts education program, which partners with New York City high schools to create a multidisciplinary approach to contemporary art.
 Students in the program are provided with an intimate setting to respond critically to Dia's New York City sites through a series of workshops with the professional Teaching Artists who lead Dia’s program.